Sternbergia candida

 Sternbergia candida is a bulbous flowering plant in the family Amaryllidaceae, subfamily Amaryllidoideae, which is used as an ornamental.
-It has white flowers which appear in spring.
+This rare bulbous plant is native only to south-west Turkey, where it grows at around 1100 m elevation on the edges of cedar woods.
+First discovered shortly before being formally named in 1979, it features sweet-scented white flowers that appear in spring, distinguishing it from the otherwise yellow-flowered members of its genus.

 Description

 Sternbergia candida is a rare plant which occurs only in south-west Turkey, where it grows at around 1100 m, on the edges of cedar woods.
 It was only discovered a few years before being named in 1979 (by Brian Mathew and Turhan Baytop).
 The slightly twisted grey-green leaves appear in late winter to early spring and are about 1 cm wide.
 White flowers follow the leaves, normally in January to February in their native habitat, on stems up to 20 cm.
 The flowers may be scented.